grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 * **`full_map`** (bool, default: false)

-	Option to choose the full map if a requested ROI is not found in the configuration file or reject the goal request.
+	Option to choose the full map if a requested region is not found in the configuration file or reject the goal request.

 * **`inflation_radius`** (float, default: 0.5)

 	The inflation radius of the robot's footprint.

-* **`rois`** (string, default: "rois.yaml")
+* **`regions`** (string, default: "regions.yaml")

-	The filepath of the configuration file including the names of regions of interests (ROIs) defined by its edges and the inflation radius of the robot's footprint as above.
+	The filepath of the configuration file including the names of regions defined by its points and name.

 [nav_msgs/OccupancyGrid]: https://docs.ros2.org/humble/api/nav_msgs/msg/OccupancyGrid.html